eslint-functional/eslint-plugin-functional/README.md

 To execute the tests run `yarn test`.

-To learn about eslint plugin development see the [relevant section](https://eslint.org/docs/developer-guide/working-with-plugins) of the eslint docs.
-You can also checkout the [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) repo which has some more information specific to typescript.
+To learn about ESLint plugin development see the [relevant section](https://eslint.org/docs/developer-guide/working-with-plugins) of the ESLint docs.
+You can also checkout the [typescript-eslint](https://github.com/typescript-eslint/typescript-eslint) repo which has some more information specific to TypeScript.

-In order to know which AST nodes are created for a snippet of TypeScript code you can use [ast explorer](https://astexplorer.net/) with options JavaScript and @typescript-eslint/parser.
+In order to know which AST nodes are created for a snippet of TypeScript code you can use [AST explorer](https://astexplorer.net/) with options JavaScript and @typescript-eslint/parser.

 ## How to publish